Reading time: 4 minutes

 How the balance of your super account compares

-According to the latest ABS statistics, in 2017/18 the average super account balance for people aged 15 and over was $168,500 for men and $121,300 for women.
-In 2015/16, the average super account balance was $158,700 for men and $105,400 for women.
+According to the latest available ATO statistics, in June 2019 the average super account balance was $162,275 for men and $128,068 for women.

 Although these average super account balances are interesting to know, it’s a lot more useful to find out how much people of a similar age to you currently have in their super account.